 As such, in the past few months, we have been looking at various technical indicators.
 We have covered indicators like the Relative Strength Index (RSI), Momentum indicator, and the Ichimoku Kinko Hyo.

-In this report, we will look at the Rate of Change (RoC) indicator.
+In this report, we will look at the not-so-popular Rate of Change (RoC) indicator.

 Technical Indicators Recap